Checkered Flag (1994 video game): Reception

 Checkered Flag for the Atari Jaguar received mixed reception from critics, most of which compared it to Virtua Racing.
+(Note: Attributed to multiple references: Atari Gaming Headquarters, Consoles +, ST Review, STart Micro, and Game Informer.)
 Internal documentation from Atari Corporation showed that the game had sold 20,257 copies by April 1, 1995.
 Computer and Video Games Edward Lawrence and Mark Patterson stated that the game was quite technically accomplished, but criticized the jerky frame rate and sluggish handling of the vehicle.
 They also saw the lack of a two-player mode as a major oversight.
 GameFans Dave Halverson and Nicholas Dean Des Barres commended the game's colorful smooth-shaded polygonal graphics and music, but faulted its touchy controls, absurd AI, and frustrating gameplay.

 Joypads Nini Nourdine gave positive remarks to the visuals, numerous circuits, and weather conditions, but the low number of opponents on the track, execrable handling of the vehicle, technical bugs, and lack of a two-player mode were criticized.
 Games Worlds four reviewers praised Checkered Flag on the Jaguar for its slick polygonal visuals and customizable vehicles.
 One of the four reviewers favored it over Virtua Racing for being more faster and having more tracks.
 Mega Funs Martin Weidner noted the game's fast graphics but lambasted its imprecise controls.
 Player Ones Christophe Pottier pointed out the steering controls as a gameplay issue and criticized the game's choppy frame rate.
 Ultimate Future Games commended the game's variety of courses and viewpoints, but saw the bland visuals, sound effects, and gameplay as shortcomings.